CarlosChicata/data_structures/set/readMe.md

 # Set data structure
 Contain my implementation of several type of sets to learn golang.

-# available implementations
+# Available implementations
 Those are types of sets will implement
 - [X] Unique elements in Set (set)
 - [X] Non-unique elements in set (dst)
 - [X] Disjoint-union set (dus)

 # Methods
-All lists contain those methods in common.
+All sets contain those methods in common.

 - **add**: add element in set if not exists.
 - **remove**: remove element in set if exists.